SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/webMethods.md

 ### Examples

-Integrations in webmethods.io are called "Workflows".
+Integrations in webmethods.io are called "workflows".
 A workflow is a connection between two or more web apps or services.
 It’s like a set of steps required to perform a task.

 The example workflow below is triggered by an alarm in Cumulocity and creates a ticket in Zendesk and sends an SMS message.

 ![webMethods.io Example Workflow](/guides/images/users-guide/webMethods.io/wmio-example1.png)

-WebMethods.io also provides pre-configured workflows which are called "Recipes".
+WebMethods.io also provides pre-configured workflows which are called "recipes".

 ![webMethods.io Example Recipe](/guides/images/users-guide/webMethods.io/wmio-recipe-salesforce.png)